VineethReddy02/vineeth-web/content/post/gRPC.md

 ```
-./evans -p 6666 -r // To connect to the gRPC server using evans cli
+#To connect to the gRPC server using evans cli
+./evans -p 6666 -r

-show package // Shows the package in protocol buffers
+#Shows the package in protocol buffers
+show package

-show service // shows all the available services in the gRPC server.
+#Shows all the available services in the gRPC server.
+show service

-show message // shows all the messages defined in protocol buffers.
+#Shows all the messages defined in protocol buffers.
+show message

-call register // Test the respective service in interactive mode
+#Test the respective service in interactive mode.
+call register
 ```

 ### Demo App